API

 Learn about the general API setup, structure, and best practices in the core TurboStarter documentation.

-Specific configurations related to AI providers or demo apps can be found in their respective documentation sections.
+Specific configurations related to AI providers or templates can be found in their respective documentation sections.

 How is this guide?